Protecting our Estuary for future generations.

 Living with a Changing Coast

-The “Living with a Changing Coast” (LiCCo) LiCCO logoproject was a three-year cross-channel project completed in 2014 and part funded by the EU INTERREG programme.
+The “Living with a Changing Coast” (LiCCo) project was a three-year cross-channel project completed in 2014 and part funded by the EU INTERREG programme.
 The project aimed to help coastal communities to better understand, prepare for and adapt to the impacts of climate change, sea level rise and erosion on the natural and human environment.
 Partner organisations included the Exe Estuary Management Partnership, Dorset County Council, the National Trust and a number of bodies in Normandy, with leadership provided by the Environment Agency.
 The project focussed on seven coastal study areas in England and Normandy, France, including the Exe Estuary.

 A variety of activities were undertaken through the LiCCo project, including using history to tell the story of coastal change by gathering community memories and historic paintings, engaging with local communities and improving understanding on coastal issues and management, sharing learning and best practice between project partners and improving knowledge about coastal habitats, and plant and animal species that act as indicators of climate change